VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview-code-only-feature.md

 ```

+- `movementSpeed` is a constant that determines how fast the box moves.
+- `box` is an `Entity` object that represents the box in the scene.
+- `AddGroundGizmo()` adds a ground gizmo to the scene.
+The ground gizmo is a visual representation of the ground plane that shows the axis directions.
 - `CreateMaterial()` creates a new material with the specified color.
 You can color also the capsule if you wish 😉.
 - `Update()` is a callback that is called every frame.
 It takes a `Scene` object and a `GameTime` object as parameters.
 - The `GameTime` object contains information about the time elapsed since the last frame.